Geodesic Growth of some 3-dimensional RACGs: Definitions and notation

-If there was a tetrahedron $\{x_1,x_2,x_3,x_4\}$ in $\Gamma^2$, then $\{\rho(x_1), \rho(x_2), \rho(x_3), \rho(x_4)\}$ would be a tetrahedron in $\Gamma$.
-Indeed $\rho(x_1), \rho(x_2), \rho(x_3), \rho(x_4)$ are all different, since $\{x,x'\}$ cannot be an edge in $\Gamma^2$, and all the edges of the tetrahedron in $\{x_1,x_2,x_3,x_4\}$, induce edges for a tetrahedron over $\rho(x_1), \rho(x_2), \rho(x_3), \rho(x_4)$.
-Since there are no tetrahedrons in $\Gamma$, we conclude that there are no tetrahedrons in $\Gamma^2$. \end{proof}
+If there was a tetrahedron $\{x_1,x_2,x_3,x_4\}$ in $\Gamma^{[2]}$, then $\{\rho(x_1), \rho(x_2), \rho(x_3), \rho(x_4)\}$ would be a tetrahedron in $\Gamma$.
+Indeed $\rho(x_1), \rho(x_2), \rho(x_3), \rho(x_4)$ are all different since $\{x,x'\}$ cannot be an edge in $\Gamma^{[2]}$, and all the edges of the tetrahedron in $\{x_1,x_2,x_3,x_4\}$ induce edges for a tetrahedron over $\rho(x_1), \rho(x_2), \rho(x_3), \rho(x_4)$.
+Since there are no tetrahedrons in $\Gamma$, we conclude that there are no tetrahedrons in $\Gamma^{[2]}$. \end{proof}

-\begin{remark} An important application of the double construction is provided in \cite[Lemma 2]{droms1993cayley}: one has that the Cayley Graph of the RaAAG based on $\ga$ is isomorphic as an undirected graph to the Cayley Graph of the RACG based on $\ga^2$. \end{remark}
+\begin{remark} An important application of the double construction is provided in \cite[Lemma 2]{droms1993cayley}: one has that the Cayley graph of the RAAG based on $\ga$ is isomorphic as an undirected graph to the Cayley graph of the RACG based on $\ga^{[2]}$. \end{remark} Using the remark above we get the following: